Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 2️⃣ Data Control Center (Route Handlers): Operate an independent API server within Next.js that issues pure JSON data, and design a robust line of defense to block inappropriate external requests.

-🔟 High-Level Routing and History Stacks:
+🔟 High-Dimensional Routing and History Stack:

 Performance Analysis: